Working from home? Here’s what you can (and can’t) deduct on your tax returns

 “There were quite a bit more life changes in the last few years,” says Steber.
 For instance, some people may have lost their jobs, or gone back to college, or welcomed a new baby — all of which could make them eligible for additional credits.

-That said, Steber said it’s important for taxpayers to educate themselves on tax codes — or hire a professional — to make sure they’re getting the refunds they’re entitled to.
+That said, Steber says it’s important for taxpayers to educate themselves on tax codes — or hire a professional — to make sure they’re getting the refunds they’re entitled to.

-“If you shortcut the process … you will eventually leave money on the table that will not be recaptured easily,” Steber said.
+“If you shortcut the process … you will eventually leave money on the table that will not be recaptured easily,” he tells Nexstar.

 Still feel like you might be entitled to something?
 Even despite your status as a work-from-home employee?
 In that case, you’re free to fill out a Form 8829 and send it along to the IRS.
 Stuber, however, offers a word of warning.